Oconahua

 Oconahua is a small town in the Mexican state of Jalisco.
-It has some 2,000 inhabitants.
 It is a Delegation of the municipality of Etzatlán.
+The population was 2,360 according to the 2020 census.

 Geography

 Oconahua is located in the West of Jalisco, approximately to 100 km of Guadalajara and to the northeast of the Ameca sub-region.
 It has an altitude of 1490 meters above sea level and limits with San Marcos Municipality to the north, to the South with Puerta de Pericos Delegation, to the east with Etzatlán's municipal top part, to the west with San Rafael's Delegation and Nayarit's borderings.

 Festival

 In September the festivals begin, celebration the saint of the town.
 Bullfighting is a big factor for most, but there are also many small rides and the burning of a "castillo" which is a huge pyrotechnic design.
 At night a band plays till late at night and most go dancing at the center of the town called the plaza.
 The festival begins 20 and goes on until end of the month.